 Do you have more bills each month than you seem to have money to pay them?
 If so, then there’s a huge sign that it’s time to start paying attention to how you’re spending your money.

-In fact, nearly eight out of ten employed people are living paycheck to paycheck.
-More than half of Americans have less than $1,000 in savings — that means if there’s an emergency, it could be disastrous.
+In fact, nearly eight out of ten employed people are living paycheck to paycheck or in a paycheck cycle.
+More than half of Americans have less than $1,000 in average savings — that means for a number of Americans, if there’s an emergency, it could be disastrous.

-All we need to do is take it step by step.
-You won’t see big changes overnight, but, just know, in the end, it will be worth it!
+All we need to do is take it to step by step.
+You won’t see big changes overnight, but just know, in the end, it will be worth it!
 Here are some strategies to get you into the habit of saving money and stop living paycheck to paycheck.

 Set Your Goals